Get

 6. Russian Blue

-Russian Blue cats are famous for their “blue” coats, which are typically dense and short.
+Russian Blue cats are famous for their “blue” coats, typically dense and short.
 These felines are somewhat shy but easily adaptable and love humans.
 They are low shedding, so they’re suitable for people that have cat allergies.
 However, you’ll need to groom your Russian Blue feline regularly to minimize its effect on your health.

 Final Thoughts